myPRES Login

 August 1, 2025

-Radiation therapy is a common way to treat many kinds of cancer, but because the machines needed for this treatment are very expensive, smaller hospitals often don’t have them.
+Radiation therapy is a common and effective way to treat many kinds of cancer.
+However, the advanced machines needed to deliver this kind treatment are very expensive, smaller or rural hospitals often don’t have them.
 One type of radiation treatment that works well and often has fewer side effects is called stereotactic radiotherapy, or SRT.
-This treatment uses special tools to send strong doses of radiation to a very small and exact area.
-It can treat tumors in places like the brain, spine, lungs, liver, and bones, as well as cancers that have spread to other parts of the body.

 “Our patients in New Mexico were among the first in the country to benefit from this approach for tumors in the brain, spine, lung, liver, bone, and elsewhere”, said Dr. Amit Garg, medical director of radiation oncology at Presbyterian.